abiswas3/sportsMaths/TDF_VELO/README.md

 **The way they ride, they win by A LOT**

-Roglic crashed out on stage 7 of the tour and left with 537 points whereas Magnus Cort finished 56th on the tour and ended up with 489 points.
-In fact, Roglic finished in the top K of the finishers on the tour.
+Roglic crashed out on stage 7 of the tour and left with 537 points, whereas Magnus Cort finished 56th on the tour and ended up with 489 points.
+Roglic finished in the top K of the finishers on tour.
 That's just when one of them crashes.

-Tadej has never crashed out (though probability says then it is imminent) and when Roglic does finish they usually finish with __ points more than the other guys.
+Tadej has never crashed out (though probability says it is imminent), and when Roglic does finish, they usually end with __ points more than the other guys.

 **VERDICT**: Pick both of them.
-If you like the all-in strategy, you bet that one, if not both of them, will crash or have a terrible day; You're left with all this money to spend elsewhere.
-We argue that this is not beneficial -- but if winning the overall is the only satisfactory goal, and you're willing to risk coming last in your local league; your best strategy is to drop both of them.
+If you like the all-in strategy, you bet that one, if not both, will crash or have a terrible day; You're left with all this money to spend elsewhere.
+We argue that this is not beneficial -- but if winning the overall is the only satisfactory goal, and you're willing to risk coming last in your local league, your best strategy is to drop both of them.

 **The risk:** This is not top-secret information -- they are usually the most expensive riders.
 If one of them crashes out, your team's chances of winning are likely toast.
 However, there's not much wisdom in trying to be clever.
 Even if one of them did crash out, you still have to predict which rider will perform above their abilities to replace them in the ranking.
 Good riders crash less frequently than average riders -- this is why they are good riders.
 Expensive riders are often good riders.
 So on average, you're better off trying not to be too clever.
 Of course, our friend Tom only maximises your chances of doing well on expectation.
 If you want deterministic guarantees, we recommend you consult your horoscope instead.

 ### Pick a unicorn supporter
 You've picked a unicorn, and they cost you your mortgage, pension and left kidney.
 Save some costs by choosing the cheapest member from their team to win some assist points.
 You get to pick nine riders -- not all of them will be equally useful.
 Trying for them all to be similarly valuable is destined to fail.
 For night there is the day; for Wout, there is Nathan Van Hooydonck.

+**EVIDENCE**

 </div>